abdullahalis/viator/README.md

 ##  Installation Instructions

-### 1. Download and open the zip file.
-Make sure there's a .env file in the root of your directory
+### 1. Download and open the git repo.
+Place .env in the same directory as this readme and the .gitignore.
+Place credentials.json and token.json inside viator/backend/app

 ### 2. split your terminal